EDMdesigner/EDMdesigner-API-Doc/README.md

   + //api.edmdesigner.com/json/general/uploadFooters

 #### Parameters (you should post):
-   * footers {Array} The list of footers which all of your users will be able to use. __Please note that if you upload a new list, the old list will be overwrited!__ If you want to know how a footer object should look like, pls read [this](#headers--footers) part of the documentation.
+   * footers {Array} The list of footers which all of your users will be able to use. __Please note that if you upload a new list, the old list will be overwrited!__ If you want to know how a footer object should look like, please read [this](#structure) part of the documentation.

 ####Answer:
 An object with two arrays: